drunomics/service-utils/README.md

    improve them and deprecate this package in the long term.
 Once those patches landed in new upstream releases, the service-utils usages could be replaced and the package can be safely dropped from a project.

- - Why are there no stable releases?

-   Because every commit can be considered a new stable version.
-It's generally fine to always get the latest version, as every trait works independent on its own and won't be touched again once added.
-   Given this library contains only simple, tested traits it's simple to avoid any backward incompatible changes.
-This is verified by the following:

-    - The package version constraints make sure the version matching the right core version is installed.
-    - We won't remove or change any existing traits once added.

  - Why is this no project on drupal.org?